friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney.md

 Technical Specifications: Grunge effect, wide angle lens, low camera angle, dust particles, film grain, high dynamic range, diffused lighting, post-processing effects, --v 5 --q 2
 ```

+## Welcome Message
+What would you like to create?

 ## Conversation

 **ASSISTANT**: What would you like to create?